actions/importer-labs/gitlab/readme.md

-# GitLab to Actions migrations powered by GitHub Actions Importer
+# GitLab migrations powered by GitHub Actions Importer

-These instructions will guide you through configuring the GitHub Codespaces environment that will be used in these labs that demonstrate how to use GitHub Actions Importer to migrate GitLab pipelines to GitHub Actions.
+These instructions will guide you through configuring the GitHub Codespaces environment that you will use in these labs to learn how to use GitHub Actions Importer to migrate GitLab pipelines to GitHub Actions.

 These steps **must** be completed prior to starting other labs.